European Union Studies (MA)

 Why study European Union Studies at Leiden University?

-This international master’s examines the European Union with different theories and concepts: history, economics, political science and law.
-You will analyse and explore the core concerns of the European Union, an increasingly complex and fascinating political and socio-economic landscape.
-You will also look at the developments of post-war Europe and examine the current state of affairs within the European Union.
+The specialisation in European Union Studies examines the European Union through theories and concepts from various disciplines, such as history, economics, political science, and law.
+You will learn how to explore and better understand the core concerns of the European Union, an increasingly complex and fascinating political and socio-economic landscape.
+In addition, you will study the context in which the European Union operates and its relations with the rest of the world.

-A highlight of the master’s in European Union Studies is a three-day trip to Brussels, where you will visit EU institutions, member states' representations and lobby groups.
-During your studies you will also benefit from the close contacts between the university and national and international government institutions in The Hague, as well as the unique wealth of area studies at Leiden University.
+The courses are taught by academics as well as practitioners.
+This enables you to gain the latest academic and practical insights in politics, government, and other affiliated organisations.
+Another highlight of the programme is a three-day trip to Brussels, where you will visit EU institutions, member states’ representatives, and lobby groups.
+During your studies, you will also benefit from the close contacts between the university and (inter)national government institutions in the Hague, as well as the great amount of knowledge on area studies at Leiden University.